Gut Health: Beyond the Basics - Understanding Comprehensive Stool Testing for Optimal Digestive Health

 Digestion and Absorption Markers

-Pancreatic elastase-1 evaluates exocrine pancreatic function and flags low enzyme output that can cause gas and bloating.
+- Pancreatic elastase-1 evaluates exocrine pancreatic function and flags low enzyme output that can cause gas and bloating.

 Inflammation and Immune Markers

-Microbiome Insights
+Microbiome Health Insights

-• Dual methods: 16S qPCR and culture work together to improve detection of parasites and bacterial species.
+- Dual methods—16S qPCR and culture—work together to improve detection of parasites and bacterial species.

 Advanced Methods That Increase Detection and Clarity of Results

 PCR and qPCR assays target common protozoa and parasites like Blastocystis spp., Giardia, Cryptosporidium parvum/hominis, Cyclospora, Dientamoeba fragilis, and Entamoeba histolytica.
+These methods are especially useful for detecting infectious illnesses that can disrupt gut health.

 These methods raise detection rates for infectious causes, especially after travel or sudden GI illness.